Fraunhofer-AISEC/codyze/docs/content/en/docs/_index.md

   Codyze is a static analysis tool to support developers in verifying compliance to security requirements
 ---

 Security is hard and implementing it correctly is even harder.
 Luckily, there are well-established and battle-proven libraries available that do the heavy lifting of security functions such as authentication, logging or encryption.
-But even when using these libraries in application code, developers run the risk of making subtle errors that may undermine the security of their application.
+But even when using these libraries in application code, developers run the risk of making subtle errors which may undermine the security of their application.
 This is where {{< param product >}} helps.
-It integrates into the IDE or CI pipeline, analyses source code and tells developers if they are using libraries in a correct or in an insecure way.
+By integrating it into the IDE or CI pipeline, developers can analyse their source code while programming and check if they are using libraries in a correct or in an insecure way.

 ## How does it work?